 As far as I know, you get the same Gogo as everyone else on the plane.
 In my experience, it’s not very fast (and you can’t do streaming over it), but it works fine for e-mail and general web browsing.
 It’s also acceptable for Twitter and Instagram, but not as fast as a quick land-based WiFi network.
 Oddly enough, I tried to do a speedtest on a Miami-New York (La Guardia) flight, but I could not get it to load (although the internet was working).

-This is one of the reasons I stay with T-Mobile.
+T-Mobile free in-flight WiFi is one of the reasons I stay with the company.
 It’s a solid perk that lets you use that last hour of your flight to catch up on e-mail, social media, or what have you.
 Since my flights are generally in the 3-4 hour range, what I’ll usually do is start by watching a movie, and then turn on the WiFi to catch up on work.
 I’ve found it to be a great time-saver, since I hate getting to my hotel all tired and having to deal with a pile of messages to answer.

 Over and out!